-Flash back to the end of 2008 and the Deficit Reduction Act of 1005.
-At 14-site Scottsdale Medical

-	Imaging (SMIL) in Arizona, the word cames down from the board of directors to senior management: Our

-	shareholders are concerned.
+Flash back to the end of 2008 and the Deficit Reduction Act of 2005.
+At 14-site Scottsdale Medical Imaging (SMIL) in Arizona, word comes down from the board of directors to senior management: Our shareholders are concerned.
 We’ve got to do something to stem the financial bleeding.

-	Reflecting on that pivotal moment from the vantage point of 2015, Jessica Montgomery, MBA, SMIL’s

-	chief operations officer, recalls that the directive came with one reassuring caveat: Sweeping staff

-	cuts were off the table.
-“We saw places across the country laying people off, and our philosophy is

-	that you implode your culture when you do that,” she says.
-“I’ve been here since 1998, and our

-	culture has always been about taking care of not only the patient but also each other.”
+Reflecting on that pivotal moment from the vantage point of 2015, Jessica Montgomery, MBA, SMIL’s chief operations officer, recalls that the directive came with one reassuring caveat: Sweeping staff cuts were off the table.
+“We saw places across the country laying people off, and our philosophy is that you implode your culture when you do that,” she says.
+“I’ve been here since 1998, and our culture has always been about taking care of not only the patient but also each other.”

 How, then, did Montgomery manage to shave some 15% off payroll—cutting it from $17 million for 425 employees then to $15 million for 320 now—while maintaining morale and improving productivity?

 First, by reviewing every job description, analyzing the time it takes to complete nearly every task, and setting goals to close the gaps between the total hours people work and their corresponding hourly output.
 Stated another way, it was down with human downtime.
 For front-desk and other support staff, this meant agreeing to time parameters for various daily duties.
 For the technologists, it meant recording work RVUs just as the radiologists had begun doing.

 “We used the Medicare wRVUs, because I figured the ratio of time it takes for a radiologist to read the scan is about the same ratio of time it takes the technologist to perform it,” Montgomery explains.
 “We calculated each employee’s hours worked alongside the number of exams that went through the department and the total number of people on our staff.
 From that we came up with the math and the goals.”